PostgreSQL

 -- allows supermetal to connect to the database, create schemas and (temp) tables

-GRANT CONNECT, CREATE, TEMPORARY ON DATABASE target_database TO supermetal_user;Password Security
+GRANT CONNECT, CREATE, TEMPORARY ON DATABASE target_database TO supermetal_user;Password security

-Script Variables
+Script variables

-target_database: The name of your PostgreSQL database
+Replace target_database with the name of your PostgreSQL database.

-Foreign Key Constraints (Optional)
+Foreign Key Constraints

 -- AWS RDS